horgh/irssi-tcl/README.md

   * Tcl 8.5+ and Tcl 8.5+ development files
     * Debian packages: tcl8.5-dev tcl8.5
   * GNU Make (gmake)
-    * Debian packages: build-essential (well this will get what Make among other things)
+    * Debian packages: build-essential (well this will get Make among other things)

 It's possible it will work with older Tcl versions, but I haven't tested.
 Nor